DennisSoemers/DennisSoemers.github.io/_pages/scientific_activities.md

 # Teaching

-- **2019 - 2020**: Assistant Lecturer in *Intelligent Search & Games* course (lecture on MCTS and Deep Learning) at Maastricht University, DKE.
+- **2019 - 2021**: Assistant Lecturer in *Intelligent Search & Games* course (labs, lecture on MCTS and Deep Learning) at Maastricht University, DKE.
 - **2016 - 2019**: Assistant in *Advanced Concepts in Machine Learning* course (grading presentations and reports) at Maastricht University, DKE.

 # Media Appearances